Nethereum/Nethereum.Docs/docs/index.md

 # What is Nethereum ?

 Nethereum is the .Net integration library for Ethereum, simplifying the access and smart contract interaction with Ethereum nodes both public or permissioned like Geth, Parity or Quorum.

-Nethereum is developed targetting netstandard 1.1, net451 and also as a portable library, hence it is compabitable with all the operating systems (Windows, Linux, MacOS, Android and OSX) and has been tested on cloud, mobile, desktop, xbox, hololens and windows IoT.
+Nethereum is developed targetting netstandard 1.1, net451 and also as a portable library, hence it is compatible with all the operating systems (Windows, Linux, MacOS, Android and OSX) and has been tested on cloud, mobile, desktop, xbox, hololens and windows IoT.

 ## Features